luke185/CP3407_MyClean/user_stories/Address_Collection_and_Location_Filtering.md

 ### + Dependencies

+- Customers must be able to view bookings in order to filter them.

 ## Tasks
 >   V1: Week / Chapter 3
+### + TODO (Pre-velocity)
+>   V1: Week / Chapter 4
-1. Add database logic and GUI elements to collect and store client’s and provider’s addresses and a seperate ‘City’ for booking filtering.
+1. Add database logic and GUI elements to collect and store client’s and provider’s addresses and a separate ‘City’ for booking filtering.
+(2 Days)
 2. Add a user’s address details to a user’s booking when it is created, and send them to the provider.
+(1.5 Days)
 3. Modify provider listing filtering to filter by ‘City’ to ensure providers are nearby.
+(0.5 Days)
 ### + TODO
 >   V1: Week / Chapter 4
-1. Add database logic and GUI elements to collect and store client’s and provider’s addresses and a seperate ‘City’ for booking filtering.
+1. Add database logic and GUI elements to collect and store client’s and provider’s addresses and a separate ‘City’ for booking filtering.
+(2.5 Days)
 2. Add a user’s address details to a user’s booking when it is created, and send them to the provider.
+(2 Days)
 3. Modify provider listing filtering to filter by ‘City’ to ensure providers are nearby.
+(0.5 Days)
 ### + IN PROGRESS
 >   V1: Week / Chapter 4
-1. Add database logic and GUI elements to collect and store client’s and provider’s addresses and a seperate ‘City’ for booking filtering.
+1. Add database logic and GUI elements to collect and store client’s and provider’s addresses and a separate ‘City’ for booking filtering.
 (08/04/2025)
 2. Add a user’s address details to a user’s booking when it is created, and send them to the provider.
+(08/04/2025)
 3. Modify provider listing filtering to filter by ‘City’ to ensure providers are nearby.
+(08/04/2025)
 ### + DONE
-1. Add database logic and GUI elements to collect and store client’s and provider’s addresses and a seperate ‘City’ for booking filtering.
+1. Add database logic and GUI elements to collect and store client’s and provider’s addresses and a separate ‘City’ for booking filtering.
 (08/04/2025)
 2. Add a user’s address details to a user’s booking when it is created, and send them to the provider.
 (08/04/2025)
 3. Modify provider listing filtering to filter by ‘City’ to ensure providers are nearby.
 (08/04/2025)